toroidal-code/el-monokai-theme/README.md

 to its documentation to learn how to use Marmalade and `package.el` with your version of Emacs.

-To install the theme evaluate (`C-x C-e`) this form in a scratch buffer:
+To install the theme evaluate (`C-x C-e`) this elisp form in a scratch buffer:

     (progn
       (package-refresh-contents)